 Comparing the aluminium case to the Race 3, I felt the ViBE’s case had a slightly more textured feel to it.
 This time around there was no invisible line around the case.
-The black plate, however, was the same in quality to the Race 3’s.
+The black plate, however, was the same in quality as the Race 3’s.

 On the back of the case is a micro-USB port, which caters to readily available cables.
-I was a little disappointed USB-C wasn’t used.
+I was a little disappointed that USB-C wasn’t used.

-Propping up my ViBE with the included feet took the keyboard from 0 degrees to just above a 6 degree incline.
+Propping up my ViBE with the included feet took the keyboard from 0 degrees to just above a 6-degree incline.
 A reasonably nice level of elevation that is a bit smaller than my daily driver, the Tada68.

-Review unit isn’t the final version
+The review unit isn’t the final version

 Now, I have to be clear that the ViBE I’ve been using is a preview unit and this is reflected on the back with the engraved words “Engineering Sample”.
 This means that some features don’t work nor did I get a choice in which switches I received.